 If you’re a business-to-business marketer, you know that data is essential to your success.
-However, what do you do if you receive a complaint about the quality of your data?
+However, receiving a complaint relating to your B2B marketing activity can be concerning, particularly if you are unsure whether your data has been processed compliantly.

 What is a B2B data complaint, and why do they happen?